 The activities supported by The Conservation Trust will conserve biodiversity, increase production of harvestable wildlife, mitigate floods and droughts, and improve water quality by decreasing nutrients and other pollutants entering waterways.
 In addition, Trust funded activities will improve climate change mitigation through carbon sequestration and reduction of greenhouse gases, improve soil health, and decrease soil erosion.
 Projects may also provide other value to Manitobans, such as improving recreational opportunities to connect people to nature.
 Highest priority will be given to projects that impact significant areas of land, significant numbers of people, and demonstrate significant and/or multiple EG&S outcomes.
 The majority of funding will go towards landscape-based proposals for watersheds, habitat, and wildlife.
-See the 'Funded Projects' section on mhhc.mb.ca for previous granting amounts by funding category.
+See the 'Funded Projects' section on <a href="majority-ma